webdriverio/webdriverio/website/blog/2019-04-03-react-selectors.md

 ```
 In React, the props will always be an object so for this filter parameter we can only pass an object to be used to filter our results.

 You might've noticed that in our component we have a state that adds extra text if the name matches `there`.
-We can select this component by filtering the components by their current state
+We can select this component by filtering the components by their current state.

 ```javascript
 // spec/mycomponent.test.js